ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/model_inputs.md

 The Virtual Ecosystem code is organised into distinct **models**, each of which is responsible for a different part of the simulation.
-Each model, including the central core model need to be configured.
+Each model, including the central core model needs to be configured.

 Each model has its own configuration settings - which can be used to control particular options or paths to required extra files - but also a set of model specific constants.